 - lymph node dissection and removal

-- external beam radiation, in which radiation beams target the entire breast area
+- whole breast radiation, in which external beam radiation beams target the entire breast area

 - internal partial-breast radiation, in which radioactive materials are placed near the site of a lumpectomy

 - external partial-breast radiation, in which radiation beams directly target the original cancer site

 Chemotherapy consists of anticancer medications you take in pill form or via IV.
 It may take up to 6 months or longer after treatment to recover from the many side effects, such as nerve damage, joint pain, and fatigue.